-New Relic integrations use the Amazon CloudWatch API to obtain metrics from the AWS services you monitor.
-The number of calls to the CloudWatch API increases as you enable more integrations, add AWS resources to those integrations, or scale those integrations across more regions.
+- If polling integrations are enabled (instead of metric streams), New Relic uses the Amazon CloudWatch API to obtain metrics from the AWS services you monitor.
+The number of calls to the CloudWatch API increases as you enable more integrations.
+Add AWS resources to those integrations, or scale those integrations across more regions.
 This can cause requests to the CloudWatch API to exceed the 1 million free limits granted by AWS and increase your CloudWatch bill.

-Once you follow the configuration process, data from your Amazon Web Services will report directly to New Relic.
+Once you follow the configuration process, data from your Amazon Web Services report directly to New Relic.
+AWS entities for most used services will be listed in the New Relic Explorer.
+Metrics and events will appear in the Data Explorer.
 AWS data will also be visible in the Infrastructure UI.
-However, unlike standard New Relic dashboards, pre-configured integrations dashboards can't be edited.

 To view your AWS data: Go to one.newrelic.com > Infrastructure > AWS.
 For any of the AWS integrations listed: